Colloquium: Spin-orbit effects in superconducting hybrid structures: Open questions and future directions

-Magnetization dynamics in superconducting hybrid structures is an example of nonequilibrium phenomena where, in addition to solving the kinetic equations, it is also required to establish suitable boundary conditions describing the interfaces between the different layers of the system.
-Only very recently~\cite{bobkova_prl_21} has the time-dependent interplay between SOC and superconducting order in a single layer been successfully modelled, which is a significant achievement.
+Magnetization dynamics in superconducting hybrid structures is an example of nonequilibrium phenomena where, in addition to solving the kinetic equations, suitable boundary conditions describing the interfaces between the different layers are also required.
+Only recently~\cite{bobkova_prl_21} the time-dependent interplay between SOC and superconducting order in a single layer has been successfully modelled.
 A gate-controlled time-dependent SOC can strongly modify the current-phase relations and drive the JJ dynamics even without any bias current~\cite{Alidoust2022:PRA}.
-Such time-dependent tunability, supported by the experiments in planar JJs~\cite{Dartiailh2021:PRL}, has implications for superconducting spintronics, Majorana states, and emerging qubits.
-Experiments probing the time-dependent interaction between SOC and superconducting order are currently lacking.
+This work, supported by the experiments in planar JJs~\cite{Dartiailh2021:PRL}, has implications for superconducting spintronics, Majorana states, emerging qubits~\cite{Krantz2019:APR}, and enhanced neuromorphic computing~\cite{Crotty2010:PRE}.
+Changing the current-phase relations for improved $\pi$-qubits using ferromagnetic or $d$-wave JJs~\cite{Ioffe1999:N,Yamashita2005:PRL}, can be generalized by time-dependent gate-tunable SOC and to also realize other paths towards fault-tolerant operations~\cite{Brooks2103:PRA,simoni_acs_21,Larsen2020:PRL,mercaldo_arxiv_23,Pita-Vidal2020:PRA}.

-Moreover, recent theory has derived suitable boundary conditions~\cite{amundsen_prb_19, silaev_prb_20, linder_prb_22} for interfaces with SOC in superconducting structures.
-This enables the description of effects such as a superconducting spin Hall effect, magnetization dynamics, and thermoelectric currents in S/F hybrids.
-Such theory progress opens possibilities for nonequilibrium phenomena in superconducting structures with SOC.
-Nevertheless, the theory has advanced further than experiments in this area which, on a historical note, is similar to the original development of the proximity effects in S/F systems \textit{e.g.}, the theory for 0-$\pi$ junctions~\cite{bulaevskii_jetp_77, buzdin_jetp_82} predated experimental confirmation by two decades~\cite{ryazanov_prl_00,Kontos_2002_PRL}.
-The experimental observation of the superconducting analogue of spin Hall currents could be high impact, providing the interconversion between dissipationless charge and spin flow.